 But that’s still only one of the crucial benefits of deal toys, something that, again, investment banks have appreciated for decades.

 The other purpose of deal toys, and arguably the more important one, involves marketing.
 That’s discussed below.

-The Deal Toy Lesson Lawyers Learned from Investment Bankers
+The Lesson Law Firms Learned from Investment Bankers

 But attorneys have also increasingly come to appreciate the other, more subtle role of deal toys—namely providing desktop advertising for their advisory services.

 Investment banks have long recognized that, because of their customization and cachet, deal toys tend not only to be kept by clients but also kept in a highly visible and prominent place.

 That means that a deal toy can serve as a constant visual reminder to clients of the expert work done on their behalf by your bank, law firm, accounting firm, etc. That constant reminder, in turn, increases the likelihood that when that client again needs the services of an investment bank, law firm, accounting firm, that they reach out again to your firm.